Stargazing: Beginner Tips and Places to Stargaze in New York

 Harriman State Park

-One of the closest state parks to New York City, Harriman State Park in Rockland and Orange counties is full of great locations for stargazing.
-It’s open year round, so you can always make a trip with your family for some stargazing.
+One of the closest state parks to New York City, Harriman State Park in Rockland and Orange counties, is full of great locations for stargazing.
+It’s open year-round, so you can always make a trip with your family for some stargazing.

 Big Buck Mountain Multiple Use Area

-There’s no formal trails at Big Buck, but there are 146 acres of land open for primitive camping and exploring.
+There are no formal trails at Big Buck, but there are 146 acres of land open for primitive camping and exploring.
 It’s a good choice for stargazing if you and your family are experienced with camping and being outdoors.